Here’s what happened last week in Oregon volleyball:

 Any coach wanting to add someone may email [email protected].

-We have asked coaches to tell us about their “Most Improved” players.
+We asked coaches last week back to tell us about their “Most Improved” players.
 This is a recurring list.
 Those players denoted with an [*] are new this week.

 Shea Appleyard, 5-6 Soph.
 DS/libero, Cleveland – Appleyard was on JV2 her freshman year and is now an important part of the Warrior varsity as a sophomore.
 “She worked incredibly hard in the off season to improve and it shows,” said coach Sydney Hammond.
 Appleyard has passed 106 serves, recorded 42 digs and served six aces so far this season.